jazzabeanie/qmk_firmware/readme.md

 ## Official Website

 [qmk.fm](https://qmk.fm) is the official website of QMK, where you can find links to this page, the documentation, and the keyboards supported by QMK.

+# Flashing

+The only way I could flash my device was to run `make crkbd:default:avrdude` while it was plugged in (as per github foostan docs for corne-classic).
+Do this while the pro micro is plugged in, then press reset twice (may need to hold it down).
+Then when nothing apears to work, open qmk toolbox and it will see the pro micro.
+Then flash it with the hex file (which you already generated before with `make crkbd:default`).